How to update AutoPIPE with a new piping code or a new Code Compliance Calculations?

 Answer: The most important date is when was the code actually published, do not just consider the code edition year.
 In most codes (Example ASME B31.3 - 2018) there is a page near the front of the document with copyright information.
 This page may contain the actually publication date, example - image below from ASME B31.3 - 2018

-At this point, an enhancement request must be submitted where the development team evaluates it based on importance, number of people requesting the code, development effort, and determines if it will be added to a version update project (ex.
+At this point, an new IDEA must be submitted where the development team evaluates it based on importance, number of people requesting the code, development effort, and determines if it will be added to a version update project (ex.
 12.1, 12.2, etc).
 Whenever the version update project is started, all the scheduled work will be completed and thoroughly tested before the predetermined scheduled release date.
 Whenever an item fails testing, it goes back to development for rework and then must be resubmitted to testing again.
 Sometimes this is an iterative process until it passes and can be released in a new version of the program.
 Otherwise, all scheduled work that does not pass testing by the predetermined scheduled release date, will be completed in the next project.

-How long does this all take? it all depends on publish date, enhancement request submitting date, number of people requesting, development time, QA testing, schedule release update project cycle, etc...
+How long does this all take? it all depends on publish date, IDEA submitting date, number of people requesting, development time, QA testing, schedule release update project cycle, etc...
 Best case scenario, 4-6 months after publication release date.
 However, if it failed testing and development is already in the middle of another project, it may take 6-9 months from date of publication before it appears in the program.
 Again it all depends on factors mentioned above.

 As mentioned in ASME B31.3 2018, the code will NOT become effective until 6 months after the publication date.
 Meaning that ASME B31.3 - 2018 will not be in effect until April 2019, but this feature may be already in the program by that date.
 Furthermore, after being released, some codes are not immediately accepted by industry or governing bodies.
 It may take months or years before a code is accepted.
 By that time, another version may have been released.

 In summary, just because a code is available does not mean it is immediately put into the program.
-However, it all starts with submitting an official request for an enhancement.
+However, it all starts with submitting an official request for an new IDEA.
 The more people who ask for the same request and industry's acceptance will push development to get said feature into the program quicker.

 Question: A particular piping code edition is not available, plant was build listing code of record = ASME B31.1 - 1971 (1973 update), options or justification for using another code without performing a code reconciliation?